Andra Velis Simon works extensively in Chicago and around the country as a music director, adapter, arranger, pianist, vocal coach, and educator.

-Regionally, Andra has worked with Actors Theatre of Louisville, A.R.T. in Cambridge, Berkeley Rep, Brooklyn Academy of Music, NYU’s Skirball Center, Olney Theatre Center, Oregon Shakespeare Festival, Pasadena Playhouse, and Three Oaks.
-In Chicago, she has collaborated with dozens of arts organizations, including Steppenwolf, The Goodman, Porchlight and Northlight, to name just a few.
+Regionally, Andra has worked with Actors Theatre of Louisville, A.R.T. in Cambridge, Berkeley Rep, Brooklyn Academy of Music, NYU’s Skirball Center, Olney Theatre Center, Oregon Shakespeare Festival, Pasadena Playhouse, People's Light, and Three Oaks.
+In Chicago, she has collaborated with dozens of arts organizations, including The Goodman, Steppenwolf, Firebrand, Porchlight, and Northlight, to name just a few.

-With The Hypocrites theatre company, Andra music directed and arranged Sean Graney's contemporary takes on Gilbert and Sullivan’s Pirates of Penzance, The Mikado and H.M.S.
+With The Hypocrites theatre company, Andra arranged and music directed Sean Graney's contemporary takes on Gilbert and Sullivan’s Pirates of Penzance, The Mikado and H.M.S.
 Pinafore, where an ensemble of ten actors serve as their own orchestra.
 All three adaptations have received multiple remounts at theatres around the country, leading to a commission from the Oregon Shakespeare Festival to create a country-western adaptation of Yeomen of the Guard, which premiered in 2016.
-Also with The Hypocrites, Andra adapted and music directed Cinderella at the Theater of Potatoes about the life and work of Pauline Viardot, and music directed an actor-musician version of American Idiot.
+Also with The Hypocrites, Andra adapted and music directed Cinderella at the Theater of Potatoes about the life and work of Pauline Viardot, and music directed an actor-musician production of American Idiot.

 Areas of special expertise include actor-musician productions and arrangements, harmonic vocal arrangements, pit reductions, the development of new musicals, coaching vocalists at all skill levels, and interpreting the works of contemporary composers.

 Andra offers private voice and audition coaching, and also is available for musical theatre audition master classes based on a very popular Musical Theatre Audition Workshop course she created at Columbia College.

 Member of the Chicago Federation of Musicians, Maestra Music, and TCG.